Fleet Town F.C.: Ground

 The club initially played at the Views (now Campbells Close), before moving to Watsons Meadow.
 In 1923 the club were granted the use of a site on Crookham Road by Lord Calthorpe, with the ground becoming known as Calthorpe Park.
 The first match at the new ground was played on 3 March 1923.
+Floodlights were installed in 1953.
 The ground currently has a capacity of 2,000, of which 250 is seated and covered.